Elisabeth Bauser Postdoctoral Fellowship

 - Your ideas for research to be conducted at MPI-FKF and the envisaged department or research group which should host you

-- June 30 and November 30 of each year
+- June 30 of each year

 Dr. Elisabeth Bauser (* 19.04.1934 † 29.09.1996) was an award-winning scientist and the first tenured female reseacher at the Max-Planck Institute for Solid State Research (MPI-FKF).
 She was extraordinarily successful in growing semiconductor crystals, used in solar cells and for manufacturing of three-dimensional transistor structures.